rocky/python-control-flow/README.rst

 dotted
      the jump path of a conditional jump.
-This is usually curved and appears on the side of abox.
+This is usually curved and appears on the side of a box.

 We align blocks linearly using the offset addresses.
 You can find the offset ranges listed inside the block.
-The entry block has is marked with an additional border.
+The entry block is marked with an additional border.
 We also show the basic block number and block flags.